Rishwi/Beyond-Classical-a-quantum-computing-crash-course-using-qiskit/README.md

 # Quantum-Algorithms
-In this Repo i will provide all quantum algorithms possible.
+This repository will have all the algorithms which are in the book Beyond Classical a crash course on QUantum Computing using Qiskit and IBM Q